- Per-user services are created at logon and managed from Registry templates.

 $serviceList | Sort-Object DisplayName | Format-Table DisplayName, Name, StartType, ServiceType

-From CMD, you can check whether an entry is a template or an instance with sc qc.
-For example, for Game DVR and Broadcast User Service: The template is “BcastDVRUserService” and the per-user instance adds a suffix.
+From CMD you can check if an entry is a template or an instance with sc qc.
+For example, regarding Game DVR and Broadcast User Service: the template is “BcastDVRUserService” and the user instance adds a suffix.

 sc qc BcastDVRUserService